bfeif/personal-website/content/posts/geographical-indexing-explained.md

 Geographical indexing is a richly studied topic, and the tools that do it can bring a lot of power and richness to our models and analyses.
 What makes geographical indexing techniques further exciting, is that a look under their proverbial hoods reveals eclectic amalgams of other mathematical tools, such as space-filling curves, map projections, tesselations, and more!

-This post will explore three of today's most popular geographical indexing techniques -- where they come from, how they work, and what makes them different from one another:
+This post will explore three of today's most popular geographical indexing techniques -- where they come from, how they work, what makes them different from one another, and how you can use them.
+In chronological order, and from least to most complexity, we'll look at:
 1. Geohash
 2. S2
 3. H3